Bullsbrook, Western Australia

 Bullsbrook (formerly Bullsbrook East) is a northern suburb of Perth, Western Australia in the outer metropolitan area.
 It is located in the City of Swan.
-The original Bullsbrook townsite is located slightly west of the current town, on the 17 kiometres mark of the Midland Railway.
+The original Bullsbrook townsite is located slightly west of the current town, on the 17-kilometre mark of the Midland Railway.
 Bullsbrook is also home to the RAAF Pearce airbase, a major training facility for the Royal Australian Air Force.

 The suburb is situated on the Great Northern Highway, 25 kilometres north of the Midland Strategic Regional Centre.
-It is well serviced by several major transport networks including the Great Northern Highway, Railway Parade and the Brand Highway to the north, Chittering Road to the east and Tonkin Highway and Neaves Road to the west.
-Bullsbrook is also adjacent to the State rail network, providing an opportunity for the development of an intermodal freight transport hub.
-The site is further strengthened by linkage to the planned Perth-Darwin National Highway via Stock Road.
+It is served by several major transport routes, including the Great Northern Highway, Railway Parade and the Brand Highway to the north, Chittering Road to the east and Tonkin Highway, and Neaves Road to the west.
+Bullsbrook is also adjacent to the state rail network, providing an opportunity for the development of an intermodal freight transport hub.
+The site is further enhanced by a link to the planned Perth-Darwin National Highway via Stock Road.

-Although traditionally a predominantly rural suburb, the release in 2008 of the Bullsbrook Commercial Centre offers great scope for expansion in the commercial and light industrial land use capability of Bullsbrook.
-In addition, the City of Swan is awaiting the State's approval of the draft Bullsbrook Townsite and Rural Strategy which would see further industrial, commercial and residential growth in Bullsbrook.
+Although traditionally a predominantly rural area, the release in 2008 of the Bullsbrook Commercial Centre offered scope for the expansion of commercial and light industrial land use.
+In addition, the City of Swan is awaiting the state government's approval of the draft Bullsbrook Townsite and Rural Strategy which would allow further industrial, commercial and residential growth.